Summer musical thrills from Hyper Japan…

 If anyone was concerned that Deadlift Lolita were content to just roll out the same performance over the weekend, then Saturday’s stage show came as a big surprise.
 During their set the wrestling duo were interrupted by a similarly muscled villain – who proceeded to mop the floor with the pair of them.
 But the Six Pack Twins soon rally round to kick several shades of stuffing out of the stage invader.

 Deadlift Lolita’s adventures at Hyper Japan weren’t quite concluded after that episode, but more of that later.
-Meanwhile, another idol act were also making their UK debut this weekend in the shape of London Blue.
+Meanwhile, another idol act were also making their UK debut this weekend in the shape of LONDON BLUE (see the J-Pop Go interview).

 A brief MC segment allows the various members to speak to the audience in halting English, particularly about their visits to many of the popular tourist attractions that London has to offer.
 The iconic musical landmark of Abbey Road Studios is top of their list – a destination that Yukika also found time to visit (in fact the solo singer shows off a fetching Abbey Road guitar strap during her own set).